Skip to content

 What are your rates?

-We struggle explaining how our systems work to junior staff - how do you overcome this?
+We struggle to explain how our systems work to junior staff - how do you overcome this?

 There has been lots of negative press about independence lately - what's your approach?

-- We rarely get involved in designing or implementing controls.
-Where we do, we do not provide audits/reviews.
+• If we're involved in designing or implementing controls, we do not provide reviews/audits for that organisation.